Vote Up Issues Important to You

 To frack, the oil companies use 80 billion gallons a year of our scarce California water and they pump their waste, containing many cancer-causing chemicals, into protected aquifers supplying drinking water.
 Ten counties and our ocean are already suffering the consequences.
 We don’t need fracking, ban it!

 Oil Severance Tax

 California is the only major oil producing state without an extraction tax.
 The Oil industry is getting a free ride.
-A 9.5% extraction tax on the value of oil and natural gas could raise more than $1.5 billion annually.
+A 9.5% extraction tax on the value of oil and natural gas could raise more than $1.5billion annually.
 In 2014 the oil industry spent $17 million on California state races.
 California legislators intimidated by the oil industry are denying us what Alaskans and Texans get.
 The oil severance tax must be preceded by a ban on fracking and the tax rate must increase every year to the point when it is not economically worth it for the pump-owners to keep pumping out the oil.
-The money from this oil extraction tax to fund renewable energy projects that reduce fossil fuel dependency as well as provide community benefits to areas affected by oil and natural gas extraction.
+The money from this oil extraction tax will fund renewable energy projects that reduce fossil fuel dependency as well as provide community benefits to areas affected by oil and natural gas extraction.

 California needs a real Millionaires tax.
 We need one that is more progressive and raises the rate of the tax as the income increases.
 I propose a tax increase that goes up 1% from the current tax rate for each million dollars of taxable income (up to a 12% increase for incomes of $12 million or more).
 This Fair Share tax would raise billions that could be used to help fix our education system and generate jobs by repairing infrastructure.